 Nowadays many people look out for offbeat places in Himachal Pradesh as most of the tourist places are mostly turning to concrete jungles.
-There is so much demand for these less known places in Himachal that many of them are turning into the tourist spots now.
+There is so much demand for these less-known places in Himachal that many of them are turning into tourist spots now.

 When I suggest travel plans to my loved ones, including family and friends, I do ask them lots of questions.
 It helps me know what they are expecting from their offbeat vacation in Himachal.
 It helps me suggest a memorable trip of their lifetime.
 Some of these questions include –